nanobox-io/nanobox-docs/source/providers/create/index.html.md

 ----
 ##### Install Server Key
 The `/servers/:id/keys` route is used to authorize Nanobox with a server that was previously ordered via Nanobox.
 Nanobox will pre-generate an SSH key for the user's account, and this route allows Nanobox to register that key with the server so that Nanobox can access it after it is ordered.
+If your provider supports adding metadata to servers, your adapter **MUST** treat a metadata entry (frequently called a tag) of `Nanobox: false` as though the server does not exist, returning an appropriate error, and not actually install the key.

 *NOTE*: This route is **only** required if your provider uses passwords for SSH instead of SSH keys.